 Flossing your teeth each day is essential to ideal dental health, but can you floss your teeth too much?
-The American Dental Association and our dentists here at Daxon Dentistry recommend that you floss at least once per day to help remove plaque from your gums and teeth.
+The American Dental Association and Dr. Daxon here at Daxon Dentistry recommend that you floss at least once per day to help remove plaque from your gums and teeth.
 However, some feel that teeth should be flossed twice per day or after every meal.
 This begs the question: can you over-floss your teeth?
 Keep reading to learn our thoughts on the subject.

 How Many Times A Day You Should Floss